 On some occasions we may collect personal information from a third party in the course of assessing eligibility for an insurance product or assessing an insurance claim under your policy.

 This may occur when collecting the information from you is impractical or where you have consented to us collecting it from someone else.
+By completing the application for insurance or making a claim, you consent to Southsure collecting information, including health information, from a third party when required.
 Regardless of the source of the personal information, we will endeavour to protect the privacy of your information.

 Third parties may include:

-Southsure will only use your personal information in accordance with the Information Privacy Principles set out in the Act.
+Southsure will only use your personal information for the purposes as set out in this Privacy Statement and in accordance with the Information Privacy Principles set out in the Act and the Health Information Privacy Code 2020.

 Other uses of your personal information may include:

-Southsure will only disclose your personal information to a third party in accordance with the limitations set out in the Information Privacy Principles of the Privacy Act 1993, which includes:
+Southsure will only disclose your personal information to a third party in accordance with the limitations set out in the Information Privacy Principles of the Privacy Act 2020 and the Health Information Privacy Code 2020, which includes:

 To provide you with products and services and to operate our business, we may disclose your personal information to business partners, suppliers or regulators.